billautomata/cascadia_fest_2016_talk/README.md

 # Thesis

-Strong encryption is enabled by default in many computer products, hardware and software.
-Advances in computing power and communications availability have tipped the scales back towards the masses.
-The 2016 version of the response by those in power mirrors the attempts to subvert encryption in the early 1990's and in the 1970's.
+Strong encryption is enabled by default in many computer products, both in hardware and software services.
+Advances in computing power and communications availability have tipped the scales of privacy and security towards the masses instead of it resting in the hands of a few secretive government agencies.
+The current version of the response by those in power mirrors the attempts to subvert access to encryption in the 1970s and in the 1990s.

 # UN Declaration of Human Rights